 The historic Christian practice of asking our departed brothers and sisters in Christ—the saints—for their intercession has come under attack in the last few hundred years.
-Though the practice dates to the earliest days of Christianity and is shared by Catholics, Eastern Orthodox, the other Eastern Christians, and even some Anglicans—meaning that all-told it is shared by more than three quarters of the Christians on earth—it still comes under heavy attack from many within the Protestant movement that started in the sixteenth century.
+Though the practice dates to the earliest days of Christianity and is shared by Catholics, Eastern Orthodox, the other Eastern Christians, and even some Anglicans, it still comes under heavy attack from many within the Protestant movement that started in the sixteenth century.

 One charge made against it is that the saints in heaven cannot even hear our prayers, making it useless to ask for their intercession.
-However, this is not true.
-As Scripture indicates, those in heaven are aware of the prayers of those on earth.
-This can be seen, for example, in Revelation 5:8, where John depicts the saints in heaven offering our prayers to God under the form of "golden bowls full of incense, which are the prayers of the saints."
+But as Scripture indicates, those in heaven are aware of the prayers of those on earth.
+This can be seen, for example, in Revelation 5:8, where John depicts the saints in heaven offering our prayers to God under the form of “golden bowls full of incense, which are the prayers of the saints.”
 But if the saints in heaven are offering our prayers to God, then they must be aware of our prayers.
-They are aware of our petitions and present them to God by interceding for us.

 Some might try to argue that in this passage the prayers being offered were not addressed to the saints in heaven, but directly to God.
 Yet this argument would only strengthen the fact that those in heaven can hear our prayers, for then the saints would be aware of our prayers even when they are not directed to them!

 Another charge commonly levelled against asking the saints for their intercession is that this violates the sole mediatorship of Christ, which Paul discusses: “For there is one God, and there is one mediator between God and men, the man Christ Jesus” (1 Tim.
 2:5).